ADVANTICS/documentation/products/adm-pc-bi25/docs/5_Mechanical_and_Electrical_Technical_Overview.md

 ## **4.1.5.
 Cooling considerations**

-For correct operation, sufficient cooling is needed. **Never run the module without a heatsink attached\!** The thermal protection might not react fast enough if the transistor bar is not cooled.
+For correct operation, sufficient cooling is required. **Never run the module without a heatsink attached\!** The thermal protection might not react fast enough if the transistor bar is not properly cooled.
 The power modules are designed to be installed on a flat metallic cooling surface.
 The module can output up to 1250W of heat through the aluminium bar and inductors.
 This heat needs to be evacuated through the user-supplied metallic plate.
-It is possible to use either forced aircooled heatsink or a watercooled plate.
+It is possible to use either forced air-cooled heatsink or a water-cooled plate to provide cooling.
+If using air cooling, ensure a fan is installed to circulate air over the surface of the board, maintaining uniform temperature and preventing hot spots.

 {{ figure('../assets/Figure3.png', 'Module attached to heatsink') }}